Topological Kleene Field Theories as a model of computation: Introduction

-In order to prove Theorem \ref{thm:main-theorem-intro}, we exploit an alternative representation of a Turing machine as a finite state machine.
-In this way, given a Turing machine $M_f$ computing a partial recursive function $f: \NN \dashrightarrow \NN$, we express $M_f$ as a directed finite graph where its nodes correspond to the states of $M_f$ and the edges represent the simple operations performed by the machine at each step, namely, reading a symbol, replacing it with another symbol and shifting the head.
-Encoding the tape as a point in the disc through a Cantor set-like embedding, we prove that these simple operations can be implemented using an explicit diffeomorphism.
-Hence, from the graph representing $M_f$, we create a CW-complex $W_f$ by placing a disc for each node and a mapping cylinder for each edge, representing the operation performed by the edge, as depicted in Figure \ref{fig:thickening}.
+For the proof of Theorem \ref{thm:main-theorem-intro}, we deeply exploit an alternative representation of a Turing machine as a finite state machine.
+In this way, given a Turing machine $M_f$ computing a partial recursive function $f: \NN \dashrightarrow \NN$, we express $M_f$ as a directed finite graph where its nodes correspond to the states of $M_f$ and the edges represent the simple operations performed by the machine at each step.
+Encoding the tape as a point in the disk through a Cantor set-like embedding, we prove that these simple operations can be implemented using an explicit diffeomorphism.

+Hence, from the graph representing $M_f$, we create a CW-complex $W_f$ by placing a disk for each node and a mapping cylinder for each edge, representing the operation performed by the edge, as depicted in Figure \ref{fig:thickening}.
 Using the natural vector field produced by a homotopy between the identity and each of the edge diffeomorphisms, we endow the CW-complex with a vector field.
 Then, by smoothing $W_f$ into a homotopically equivalent smooth manifold and doing a suitable (volume-preserving) extension of the flow, we get the desired bordisms whose dynamics represent the computable function $f$.
-A detailed proof of this result is provided in Appendix \ref{sec:prf-quantizable} and Theorem \ref{thm:clean-kleen}.
+A detailed proof of this result is provided in Section \ref{sec:prf-quantizable} and Theorem \ref{thm:clean-kleen}.

+We underscore that the thickening construction used in the proof of Theorem \ref{thm:main-theorem-intro} is fully explicit and amenable, enabling effective simulation; cf. \cite{Ramos_2025}.
+In this direction, Figure \ref{fig:simulation} shows a dynamical bordism simulating a partial recursive function, and different trajectories corresponding to four different inputs, depicted in different colours.
+The planes inside the bordism serve as computational checkpoints, each corresponding to a state of the underlying Turing machine.